solo-io/autopilot/docs/cli/autopilot_generate.md

 ### Options

 ```
+  -d, --deepcopy-only   Only update the zz_generated.deepcopy.go file.
   -h, --help            help for generate
   -f, --overwrite       force overwriting files that are meant to be modified by the user (spec.go, worker.go, etc.)
 ```

 ### Options inherited from parent commands